 Part 1: The Decline of U.S. Antitrust Enforcement and its winners

 US civil antitrust enforcement has significantly weakened over the past decades.
-Vivek Ghosal studied Department of Justice enforcement actions (cases filed in court) between 1958 and 2002, and estimates a number of structural breaks in enforcement dynamics taking place throughout the 1970s, all in the direction of weaker enforcement (as Figure 1 below shows).
+Vivek Ghosal studied Department of Justice enforcement actions (cases filed in court) between 1958 and 2002, and identifies a number of structural breaks in enforcement dynamics taking place throughout the 1970s, all in the direction of weaker enforcement (as Figure 1 below shows).
 Ghosal defines a structural break as the Quandt Likelihood Ratio statistic that enables the separation, with a 15% trimming threshold, between two parts of the sample with different means.
-The estimated breaks took place in: (i) 1972 for total civil cases; (ii) 1974 for Clayton Act Section 7 Merger cases as proportion of total US mergers; (iii) 1981 for Sherman Act Section 1 cases; and (iv) 1972 for Sherman Act Section 2 cases.
+The estimated breaks took place in: (i) 1972 for total civil cases; (ii) 1974 for Clayton Act Section 7 Merger cases as a proportion of total US mergers; (iii) 1981 for Sherman Act Section 1 cases; and (iv) 1972 for Sherman Act Section 2 cases.
 These are represented in Figures 1(a)-1(c) below.
-However, these numbers likely understate the structural change, as they measure enforcement as the raw number of cases and not number of cases divided by the size of the economy—which expanded massively this period, with real gross domestic product quadrupling from USD 4.9 trillion in 1970 to USD 19.2 trillion in 2019.
+However, these numbers likely understate the structural change, as they measure enforcement as the raw number of cases and not the number of cases divided by the size of the economy—which expanded massively this period, with real gross domestic product quadrupling from USD 4.9 trillion in 1970 to USD 19.2 trillion in 2019.
 Figure 1(d), which shows the ratio of merger cases to total mergers, may offer a more accurate but equally grim picture.
 No matter where one looks, the overall downward trend in civil enforcement is unmistakable.

 Figures 1a-1d – The decline in public antitrust enforcement actions